paulnta/Polliwog/report/README.md

 Since every entities reference parent and children entities, payloads returned should be easy to process when invoking URLs.
 It have to be true on both client and server sides.
 IDs are used for that purpose in the database.
 This is the easiest way to handle data requests on the server side.
 However, it would be unpleasant for any client to be forced to build URLs from IDs in order to submit any HTTP requests.
 This is why payloads returned provide resources URLs instead for any children references only, not parent references.

 Let's take an example.
-Assume that we want to retrieve poll #1 data for which questions #2, #3 and #4 have been created.
+Assume that we are on lecture 1 and we want to retrieve poll #1 data for which questions #2, #3 and #4 have been created.
 The request would be:

 ```
-GET /.../api/polls/1 HTTP/1.1
+GET /.../api/lectures/1/polls/1 HTTP/1.1
 ...
 ```